 Populism is a style of politics used to mobilize mass movements against ruling powers.
 Populists claim to speak for ordinary people, taking an "us versus them" stance.
 Its leaders have used rhetoric that stirs up anger, floated conspiracy theories, pushed the distrust of experts, promoted nationalism and demonized outsiders.
-Populism has become a recurring political theme in United States and has inspired political reform, but has also been used to direct the hostilities of angry citizens to straw men.
-Below is a timeline of notable populist movements through U.S. history.
+Populism has become a recurring political theme in American politics and has inspired political reform, but has also been used to direct the hostilities of angry citizens to straw men.
+Below is a timeline of notable populist movements throughout U.S. history.

 The Know Nothings